 On-path attacks are frequently perpetrated over WiFi networks.
 Attackers can create malicious WiFi networks that either seems harmless or are clones of legitimate WiFi networks.
 Once a user connects to the compromised WiFi network, an on-path attacker can monitor that user’s online activity.
 Sophisticated attackers may even redirect the user’s browser to fake copies of legitimate websites.

 Since on-path attackers use a number of methods, there is not an all-in-one solution for these attacks.
 One of the most fundamental ways to protect against attacks that target HTTP traffic is to adopt SSL/TLS, which creates secure connections between users and web services.
 Unfortunately this is not a foolproof solution, as more sophisticated on-path attackers can work around SSL/TLS protection.
 To further protect against these kinds of attacks, some web services implement HTTP Strict Transport Security (HSTS), which forces secure SSL/TLS connections with any browser or app, blocking any unsecured HTTP connections and also preventing cookie theft.
-Learn more about HSTS on the Cloudflare blog or check your website for HTTPS usage.
+Learn more about HSTS on the Cloudflare blog.

 Authentication certificates can also be used to protect against these attacks.
 An organization can implement certificate-based authentication on all of their devices, so that only users with properly configured certificates can access their system.